hybox/models/models/structure/collection.md

 ### Model

 * pcdm:Collection
+  * rdfs:label
-  * pcdm:hasMember --> Collection, Work, Object
+  * pcdm:hasMember --> Collection, Object
-  * pcdm:hasRelatedObject --> Work, Object

-* pcdmw:Work
-  * pcdm:hasMember --> Work, Object, FileSet
-  * pcdm:hasRelatedObject --> Work, Object
+  * pcdm:hasRelatedObject --> Object

-* pcdm:Object
-  * pcdm:hasMember --> Work, Object, FileSet
+  * pcdmw:hasFileSet --> FileSet
-  * pcdm:hasRelatedObject --> Work, Object

-* pcdmw:FileSet
-  * pcdm:hasFile --> File
+  * edm:isRepresentationOf --> dpla:SourceResource

-* pcdm:File
+Note that with the use of FileSets, collections SHOULD NOT also have Files.

 ### Defining Objects